darkecology/darkeco-dataset/README.md

    ```
 4. Open `notebooks/quick_start.ipynb` to explore the data.

 Other data products can be downloaded and extracted similarly.
-See the [Download Links](#download-links) below as well as the [Download Script](#download-script), which can automate the process.
+See the [downloads](#downloads) section below for download links and a [download script](#download-script).

 ## Organization